 What are the restroom facilities like at Brewgrass?

 There are two indoor, individual, unisex bathrooms with flushing toilets and sinks.
-We are working on adding up to two outdoor port-o-johns available as well.
+There will also be an outdoor port-o-john available as well.

 Can I bring outside food or drinks to Brewgrass?